Nēnē in its natural habitat

 Ariel Imoto

-Ariel is a Native Hawaiian living in the North Hilo ahupuaʻa in the town of Pāpaʻikou.
-She has a Bachelor's of Science degree from the University of Hawaiʻi at Mānoa in Plant and Environmental Protection Sciences.
-Ariel has previously worked with Keauhou Bird Conservation, National Tropical Botanical Garden, and the Hawaii Tree Snail Conservation Laboratory.
-She continues her passion for protecting Hawaiʻi's native species by raising awareness of pressing conservation issues through illustrations and social media.
+Ariel is a Native Hawaiian who lives in the North Hilo ahupuaʻa, in the town of Pāpaʻikou.
+She has a B.S. in Plant and Environmental Protection Sciences from the University of Hawaiʻi at Mānoa.
+Before this work she was with Keauhou Bird Conservation, National Tropical Botanical Garden, and the Hawaii Tree Snail Conservation Laboratory.
+She also draws, and uses illustration and social media to get people paying attention to the conservation issues she cares about.

 • Profile photo of Katie Cartee